Kimber KDS9c Full Review: Holsters and Optics

 The Kimber KDS9c did fit in my Blackhawk Serpa holster, but the one I have is for a 5” barrel.
 I was also surprised to see the KDS9c fit into my leather shoulder holster for my CZ 75 B. It fit almost better than the 1911 holsters.
 Until some good polymer molded holsters are available for this handgun, I recommend going with leather so it can mold to the gun.

-A 1911 commander holster should fit great in the KDS9c after you mold it.
-If you haven’t molded a leather holster before, simple instructions are found online.
+After you mold a 1911 commander holster, it should fit great in the KDS9c.
+Simple instructions are available online if you haven’t molded a leather holster before.
 The stainless slide should hold up well to everyday wear.
 However, the only bad thing about leather is that it can be hard on a gun’s finish after years of use.
 I will have to see how mine holds up as I start carrying it this winter.

 On the Range with the Kimber KDS9c

-The KDS9c was an accurate gun just like I suspected.
-My trigger gauge showed a 4-pound trigger pull and the 1911 trigger is about as good as it gets.
-For a competition gun, a lighter trigger would be better; but for self-defense, this was perfect.
+The KDS9c was an accurate gun, just as I suspected.
+My trigger gauge showed a 4-pound trigger pull, and the 1911 trigger is about as good as it gets.
+For a competition gun, a lighter trigger would be better, but for self-defense, this was perfect.
 Global Ordnance provided some Belom 124-grain ammo for the review, so I was able to put several hundred rounds down range.
 Having a few other 1911 pistols chambered in 9mm, the KDS9c had a little more kick than they did.
 With the lighter weight, this isn’t surprising.

 Kimber KDS9c on the range